WSU-CptS-322-Fall-2023/termproject-cougcoders/documents/DesignDocument.md

 ## 2.1 System Structure

-We choose to adapt and utalize the Model-View-Controller (MVC) architectural design for our application.
+We chose to adapt and utalize the Model-View-Controller (MVC) architectural design for our application.
 The Model subsystem is mainly used for storing data and communicating with the database.
 The Controller subsystem perfroms desired actions between the user interface and the database (bridges the view to the model).
-The View subsystem renderes data from the model database into suitable User interface output for specific outcomes.
+The View subsystem renders data from the model database into suitable user interface output for specific outcomes.
-The rationale for utalizing the (MVC) Architectural design is for efficient coupleing of software code and based on previous usage.
+The rationale for utalizing the (MVC) architectural design is for efficient coupling of software code and based on previous usage.
 We seperate the system into three main componenents model, view, controller subsystems.
 This desgin allows major parts of the software to be replaced or changed without having to extensively revise other parts of the system.

 ![UML_Component_Diagram](https://github.com/WSU-CptS-322-Fall-2023/termproject-cougcoders/assets/119534848/fc56587b-2a69-4c88-a48a-7f93e9025c8e)